 Here are some of the most common reasons why people need IVF:

-This simple procedure takes around 30 minutes, and is performed with sedation or local anaesthetic and pain relief.
+This is a straightforward procedure which takes around 30 minutes, and is performed with sedation or local anaesthetic and pain relief.
 To collect the eggs, we pass a scan probe into the vagina and use ultrasound to guide a needle into one of the ovaries.
 We then extract eggs from the ovarian follicles; we can usually collect from nearly all of the larger follicles.
 It’s normal to feel a few twinges during collection, but it isn’t painful.
-After collection, we’d recommend you or your partner have a short rest before going home.
+After collection, we recommend you have a short rest before going home.

 Next, we fertilise the eggs with sperm to form embryos.
-We then grow the embryos in carefully controlled lab conditions until they’re ready to be transferred, at which point we thoroughly assess each one to decide which are most likely to succeed.
-At this stage, we’ll arrange a time to give you your fertilisation result and let you know when we need to see you again for embryo transfer.
-If you’re having any additional procedures, such as CAREmaps, pre-implantation genetic diagnosis (PGD) or pre-implantation genetic screening (PGS), these will take place before transfer.
+We then grow the embryos in carefully controlled conditions until they’re ready to be transferred into the womb.
+The first signs of fertilisation are shown by the presence of two nuclei within the egg.
+If this has occurred, the fertilised egg should then divide in to two, and subsequently three, four or more cell embryos.
+At this stage, a CARE nurse or embryologist will arrange a time to give you your fertilisation result and also when we need to see you again for embryo transfer.

 |Prices are indicative only but include monitoring, egg collection, embryo culture and transfer.
 Prices do not include drugs or other optional costs - costs typically range from £500–£1,000.|